 For more about our creative support specialists go to EBP

 I do this job because I love making a difference to the working lives of creative people so that together we can help the sector to grow and develop.

-I am a designer by training and experience, so now I use design thinking to structure what we do and apply this when I act as a consultant to other creative companies.
-(EBP – link): See a full cv on the EBP website.
+I am a designer by training and experience, so now I use design thinking to structure what we do and apply this when I act as a consultant to other creative companies, for example, the work I do with Elwick Bouette Partnership.